sitedata/checklyhq.com/site/content/learn/headless/basics-navigation.md

 The `page.waitForNavigation()` method — but also similar methods like `page.reload()` and `page.goBack()` — all take some
 options that determine "how" it should wait and what the timeout limits are.

-These options come in two flavours:
+These options come in two flavors:

 **1. Hard timeout**